InnaSkr/goit-markup-hw-02/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02

-This is my first homework
+This is my second homework